Bharat9848/notes/DistributedSystem.md

   1. Idempotent operation and retrying:
    a.
 Using offset
    b. idempotent operation by nature
-  2. Distributed transaction
+  2. Distributed transactions: see transactions in Dataflow model notes

  - **At-least once**
-  1. Consumer is just failed before sending ack to the sender.
+  1. Consumer is just failed before sending ack to the sender or network failure happened.
 In this case message will be retried and consumed multiple times.
+  2. Implementation requires store of event or buffer of event permananently or temporarily till we get acknowledgement from consumer
+  3. read about Apache storm "upstream backup and record ack"

  - **At-most once**
- 1. Publisher of message does not do redelievery in case ack is missing.
+ 1. Publisher of message does not attempt to redeliever in case ack is missing.

 ## Consensus Algorithm